Peripheral sensitization, chronic pain, and itch.

 Pain is a multidimensional phenomenon and requires the organized activity of several neural areas sometimes referred to as the 'pain matrix'.
 We hypothesize that discriminatory and intensity coding occur in parallel with processing of motivational and affective dimensions of the pain experience.
 Our goal is to dissect the anatomical and cellular pathways leading to the negative affect associated with pain and learn how to modulate activity selectively within this region for relief of suffering.

-This work is funded in part by the American Pain Society and the Rita Allen Foundation.
+This work is funded in part by the American Pain Society, the Rita Allen Foundation, and an NIH/NINDS R01.